lawrenceevalyn/THE-DISS/README.md

 ## June 14, 2017

+Topic modelling works much better on titles than it had any right to, really!

+(make sure to describe contents of figure folders, how they were generated, etc)

 ## June 13, 2017

 OMG OMG OMG, topic-model titles of ESTC and then use those topics on the ECCO-TCP documents!!!!!!!!!!!!!!!!!!!!!!!!!